 “They’re Dead.
 They’re All Messed Up”

 I believe that this unspoken ‘zombie’ word relates to the way the film treats partial information, as characters are literally left in the dark about what threats surround them, leading them to become zombie-like and instinct based.
 The film thus presents two threats in addition to the zombies: the fear of looking and the fear of what is beyond our perception.
 Romero’s film emphasizes partial information to suggest that the undead are just one threat, and that what is left unspoken is equally dangerous.
 Just as the characters are unable to determine a specific term to call the undead, so too are they unable to address the broader racial and systemic issues around them.
-Their fixation on immediate threats thus extends into linguistic and perceptual problems.
+Their fixation on immediate threats thus extends into linguistic and perceptual problems which leave them exposed.

 I will first examine how the film conceals its zombies and how the characters react when they see the undead.
 The way these reactions mix shock and obsession relates to the way the characters treat information in the film.
 They become increasingly obsessed with learning and more agitated as these details become inaccessible.
 Without a specific voice of reason, one which comes from the outside and represent society, the group is left to be instinctual and violent.
 The film thereby creates two zombies, one composed of partially devoured bodies, and the other driven by partial information.
 Although the film ultimately destroys the literal undead, the unthinking nature of man destroys itself.